gvwilson/thirdbit/src/fiction/iffy/index.md

-She had a headache too—when she turned down the polarization in her goggles to see where she was putting her feet, the sunlight dazzled her, and one big gulp of water from the bottle in Benício's pack every half hour wasn't enough to stave off dehydration.
+She had a headache too—when she turned down the polarization in her goggles to see where she was putting her feet, the sunlight dazzled her, and one big gulp of water from the bottle in Ignacio's pack every half hour wasn't enough to stave off dehydration.

-The shelter was hours behind them when Benício finally called a halt.
+The shelter was hours behind them when Ignacio finally called a halt.
 Dinner was a dense brick of soy, fat, and sugar with no describable flavor.
-Iffy chewed it slowly while Benício refilled their water bottle from a damp trickle too small to be called a stream and set it aside to purify.
+Iffy chewed it slowly while Ignacio refilled their water bottle from a damp trickle too small to be called a stream and set it aside to purify.
 Their chameleon tents were barely bigger than Iffy's sleeping bag on the *Guinevere*.
-Benício waved her off as he set up their springy lightweight frames and then spread thin conducting wires around them to disperse their body heat.
+Ignacio waved her off as he set up their springy lightweight frames and then spread thin conducting wires around them to disperse their body heat.
 They would still be visible in infrared,